 Criminal hackers have it made.
 They know that many people don’t get – or completely ignore – online security.
-This attitude from many is at the core of why we experience web security issues.
-But, as problematic as the human factor can be, the real reasons behind web security and a hacker attack are not as complex.
+This attitude from many is at the core of why we experience website security issues.
+But, as problematic as the human factor can be, the real reasons behind web security and a website hacking are not as complex.
 Here’s what the bad guys know (and don’t want you to find out):

 - Many web systems are installed with default settings and therefore easily compromised.

 - Hackers can have free reign on any system in the world as long as it’s accessible on the Internet.

 - Every website is unique and the underlying code represents innumerable opportunities for a hacker attack.

 - Basic security “checks” that are performed by website owners are often too high level to be of value.